starkole/dbdesign/README.md

 **Database** - physical objects (files) where the actual data is stored.

-**Relation** - conseptual representation of data in the form of table with rows and columns.
+**Relation** - conceptual representation of data in the form of table with rows and columns.

 **Tuple** - relation's row (single data record).